 Since the company was established in 2013, Mind Studios’ team has created over 50 mobile apps.
 In this article, we speak from experience, dig into the most influential factors contributing to mobile app costs and provide you with real app cost examples.

-With this knowledge, you’ll be able to roughly calculate the cost to build your mobile app.
+With this knowledge, you’ll be able to roughly calculate the cost to build your mobile app + find a free checklist with 12 ways to lower the app development cost.
 And for a more precise estimate, feel free to get in touch with our managers.

 Mobile App Development Cost examples